rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

     there is no mystery that it is the seat of our experience.
-    Our conscious experience is clearly constrained by our physiology, as can be demonstrated by damaging parts of the brain, taking drugs, or having low blood sugar.
+    Our conscious experience is clearly constrained by our physiology, as can be demonstrated by damaging parts of the brain, taking drugs, or just having low blood sugar.
 Your body grew from a single cell into the complex network of interconnected biological machines that makes a human.
     Is there any reason to think that any part of being a human involves anything immaterial?